Jabo10/cse15l-lab-reports/Week5Lab.md

 `less HandRIbiza.txt`
 which will show the same highlights as such
 <img width="681" alt="image" src="https://user-images.githubusercontent.com/122490992/224580706-58393482-150b-4707-afe1-d3adb4c1fc0d.png">

 It is essentially the same thing but instead it searches backwards for the specified string.

 ### using the `-N` command with `less`
 `less -N HandRIbiza.txt`

 <img width="681" alt="image" src="https://user-images.githubusercontent.com/122490992/224581049-a5db2d2d-f372-41a3-97cb-81fce26ecc20.png">

 This will display the line numbers of the file

 getting more specific with the `+` command
 `less -N +10 HandRIbiza.txt`
 <img width="681" alt="image" src="https://user-images.githubusercontent.com/122490992/224581154-8da2afbc-da36-4523-9103-5a56f438385d.png">

-showing that it shows the display starting at line 10
+Showing that it shows the display starting at line 10

 ### Using the `less` command to open mulitiple files
 In this case using paths

 `less written_2/travel_guides/berlitz1/HandRIbiza.txt written_2/non-fiction/OUP/Castro/chY.txt`

 <img width="848" alt="image" src="https://user-images.githubusercontent.com/122490992/224582740-d5db89a4-b308-4bab-8663-c03ec4194e37.png">
 In order to go to the next file you have to type `:n` while in less and the second file will be outputed
 <img width="1144" alt="image" src="https://user-images.githubusercontent.com/122490992/224582800-d17fac23-dbbe-4557-a376-ed86ef39ce10.png">